— The Old Testamentary Latrine —

 And a station thou hast at the outside of the camp, and thou hast gone out thither without, and a nail thou hast on thy staff, and it hath been, in thy sitting without, that thou hast digged with it, and turned back, and covered thy filth;

 The Book of Deuteronomy deals with the formal and ceremonial qualities of the covenant of the Creator and His creation.
-According to the many contemporary and subsequent prophesies this covenant must in due time result in the fullness of man; a completely stable economy and utter freedom of the individual in social, economical and intellectual sense.
+According to the many contemporary and subsequent prophesies this covenant must in due time result in the fullness of man; a completely stable economy and utter freedom of the individual in social, economic and intellectual sense.
 This unified human mentality, though founded on individual freedom, will be governed by an elite group of just rulers, or rather an assembly of servants.

 Our target verses are situated in a legal discourse stretching from chapter 4 to chapter 27, covering the Ten Commandments, ceremonial law, civil law and social law.